 Also, the playwright highlights the lack of love and respect that permeates in many homes.
 Men resort to beating their wives to bring them under their submission.
-They regard themselves as above their women which brings out another misconception idea that women are a weaker sex.
-This is evident in the play where Chume asks Jeroboam to allow to beat his wife who has been on his neck for a long time.
+They regard themselves as superior to their women which brings out another misconception idea that women are a weaker sex.
+From the play, Chume asks Jeroboam to allow him to beat his wife who has been troublesome to him.

 Jeroboam's address to the audience, and the unfolding events in the play, paint a gleam of light on the materialistic nature of religious leaders and worshippers.
 Religious leaders have turned church into a business as depicted by Jeroboam who regards the worshippers as his customers, and himself as their shopkeeper.
-The worshippers attend church to solely receive a materialistic blessing.
+The worshippers attend church solely for materialistic blessings.

 While it isn't wrong to ask the Almighty One to give a person what they desire, it beats the Biblical logic whether that's the only reason of attending a church.
 This is the reason why Prophet Jero refers to his profession as a trade.
 He tricks them into believing they'll be enriched by the the Almighty One, promoted to a higher official position, or receive a miracle they're in need of.

-Finally, the worshippers are halting their attendance in church to be immersed in the extravagance of life.
+Finally, when a worshipper's need is met, they stop attending church.
+Others halt their attendance and become immersed in the luxury afforded by the world.
 They no longer want to follow the way of the Almighty One.
 Jero reveals to us, the audience, that he makes the people dissatisfied so that they can come back to his church.
 He was against allowing Chume to beat his wife.
 He knew if he allowed Chume to do so, Chume would cease attending his church.
-Those who their needs were met no longer found going to church an important thing to do.
-They regards it as a waste of their time there.
+Those who their needs were met no longer felt the need to attend church regarding the exercise as a waste of their time.

 Your Dictionary defines an euphemism as "a polite expression used in place of words or phrases that might otherwise be considered harsh or unpleasant."

 In the play, Chume told his wife that if she didn't answer his question, he'd 'touch' her (pg.
 27).
-The playwright used the word 'touch' in the place of 'beat' to lessen the severity of the word.
+The playwright has replaced the word 'beat' with 'touch' to lessen the severity of the word.

 Merriam-Webster defines irony as "the use of words to express something other than and especially the opposite of the literal meaning."